-The Stanford University Libraries welcome donations of scholarly materials in all formats falling within the guidelines of the Collection Development Policy Statement.
-SUL bibliographers and curators and the Gift and Exchange Librarian are jointly responsible for the acceptance of gifts.
+The Stanford University Libraries (SUL) welcomes donations of scholarly materials in all formats falling within the guidelines of the Collection Development Policy Statement.
+SUL selectors and the Acquisitions Gifts unit are responsible for the acceptance of gifts.

-The primary purpose of the SUL gift program is to acquire materials that will be added to its collections.
+The primary purpose of the Gifts-in-Kind program is to acquire materials that will be added to SUL’s collections.
 For this reason, it is essential that selectors be involved in gift acceptance decisions.
-In particular, large gifts falling within identifiable subject areas are discussed with the appropriate bibliographer prior to acceptance of the gift.
-Whenever possible, the bibliographer should review and select from very large gifts in the donor's home or office.
+In particular, large gifts falling within identifiable subject areas are discussed with the appropriate selector prior to acceptance of the gift.
+Whenever possible, the selector should review and select from very large gifts before the materials arrive in SUL.

-Gifts are only accepted unconditionally; that is, the Libraries reserve the right to determine the disposition of donated materials.
-Unwanted materials are generally disposed of through the Exchange Program or book sales.
-Because they have little potential value for our collections, periodicals (except specific issues needed to fill in our collections), popular paperbacks, textbooks, and materials in poor physical condition are not generally accepted.
+Gifts are accepted unconditionally; that is, SUL reserves the right to determine the disposition of donated materials.
+Because they have little potential value for our collections, periodicals, popular paperbacks, textbooks, and materials in poor physical condition are not generally accepted.

-Although the Libraries acknowledge receipt of gifts, they cannot provide donors with appraisals of their gifts.
-If a donor requests an appraisal, we recommend that he or she consult an independent appraiser.
-In very exceptional circumstances, the Libraries may commission an appraiser to be paid for by the donor.
-The Gift and Exchange Librarian will provide guidance in such instances.
+When requested, SUL will acknowledge receipt of gifts but cannot provide donors with appraisals of their gifts.
+If a donor requests an appraisal, we recommend that they consult an independent appraiser.

 To discuss a Gifts-In-Kind donation to SUL, please contact the appropriate subject selector or Sue-Ellen Johnson in the Acquisitions Department.